turbobytes/infreqdb/README.md

 I have not yet used infreqdb for anything large, just the [toyexample](examples/toyexample/main.go)

 Backwards compatibility is not guaranteed.
 I am making changes to the API as I start using this library for real-world application.

+Once I settle on few things, I will make the object store pluggable to allow user-implementation of any object store they wish to use.